chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    At Telecom ParisTech, jax-sklearn is used for hands-on sessions and home assignments in introductory and advanced machine learning courses.
+    At Telecom ParisTech, secret-learn is used for hands-on sessions and home assignments in introductory and advanced machine learning courses.
 The classes are for undergrads and masters students.
-The great benefit of jax-sklearn is its fast learning curve that allows students to quickly start working on interesting and motivating problems.
+The great benefit of secret-learn is its fast learning curve that allows students to quickly start working on interesting and motivating problems.